astronomer/docs/software/manage-airflow-versions.md

 That can be resolved by pinning `apache-airflow-providers-google==10.9.0` or greater in your `requirements.txt` file.

 This incompatibility results in breaking the GKEStartPodOperator.
 This operator inherits from the KubernetesPodOperator, but then overrides the hook attribute with the GKEPodHook.
 In the included version of the `cncf-kubernetes` providers package, the KubernetesPodOperator uses a new method, `get_xcom_sidecar_container_resources`.
 This method is present in the KubernetesHook, but not the GKEPodHook.
-Therefore, when it is called it causes the task execution to break.
+Therefore, when it is called, it causes the task execution to break.

 #### Runtime 6 (Airflow 2.4)

 Smart Sensors were deprecated in Airflow 2.2.4 and removed in Airflow 2.4.0.
-If your organization is still using Smart Sensors, you'll need to start using deferrable operators.
+If your organization still uses Smart Sensors, you need to start using deferrable operators.
 See [Deferrable operators](https://docs.astronomer.io/learn/deferrable-operators).

 #### Runtime 5 (Airflow 2.3)

 Astro Runtime 5.0.0, based on Airflow 2.3, includes changes to the schema of the Airflow metadata database.
 When you first upgrade to Runtime 5.0.0, consider the following:

 - Upgrading to Runtime 5.0.0 can take 10 to 30 minutes or more depending on the number of task instances that have been recorded in the metadata database throughout the lifetime of your Deployment on Astro.
-- Once you upgrade successfully to Runtime 5, you might see errors in the Airflow UI that warn you of incompatible data in certain tables of the database.
+- After you upgrade successfully to Runtime 5, you might see errors in the Airflow UI that warn you of incompatible data in certain tables of the database.
 For example:

     ```txt
     Airflow found incompatible data in the `dangling_rendered_task_instance_fields` table in your metadata database, and moved...